Time Series Forecasting via Learning Convolutionally Low-Rank Models: Experiments

 where $\lambda>0$ is a parameter.
 The above problem can be solved by the standard ADMM algorithm.
 As the nuclear norm is already good at handling heavy-tailed data, there is no need to tune $\lambda$ and thus we consistently use $\lambda=1000$ in all experiments.
 The kernel size $k=\beta{}q$ is not involved in the training procedure and we consistently use $k=0.5q$ during testing.
 In fact, under the background of point forecasting, it seems unavailing to try finding another configuration better than $k=0.5q$.

-As we have clarified in Footnote~\ref{fnm:1}, the model size $m$ is an unknown parameter waiting to be determined.
+Under the standard setup that one is asked to predict the future part of a given sequence, as we have pointed out in Section~\ref{sec:gematrix:pcp}, the model size $m$ is an unknown parameter waiting to be determined.
 In the ideal case where the training sequence, $\tilde{\mathbf{y}}\in\mathbb{R}^l$, is very very long (e.g., $l\rightarrow{}+\infty$), one just needs to set $m$ to be large enough, e.g., $m=10h$.
 Unfortunately, the series in reality always has a finite length and is often very short, e.g., more than half of the series in M4 is shorter than $10h$.
 In this case, $m$ becomes a very influential hyper-parameter and needs be estimated carefully.
 First of all, for the generation matrix $G_0\in\mathbb{R}^{m\times{}n_0}$ ($n_0=l-m+1$) to be low-rank, $m$ cannot be too small.
 On the other hand, for the learnt transform matrix $A$ to generalize well (see the discussions around~\eqref{eq:generalization}), the following quantity, called \emph{sample-to-dimension ratio} (SDR) and defined as

 should be large enough, which requires $m$ to be sufficiently small.
 Such a contradiction reveals that estimating $m$ is in fact a challenging \emph{model selection} problem, and there is no magic to ascertain the best choice in general cases.
 In this work, we shall adopt some heuristic approaches to estimate $m$.
 Concretely, for each series, we select $m$ from the range between $2h$ to $10h$ via \emph{regularized empirical risk minimization}: